Would love your thoughts, please comment at the end of the post!

 According to a study1 by WebMD, about 10% of gastric bypass patients face postoperative complications that are usually not severe.
 There are certain lifestyles changes that one can make to minimize bariatric surgery risks.

 1. Abdominal Pain

-This is one of the most common side effects of gastric bypass, as more than half of the patients complain of post-operative abdominal pain.
+One of the most common side effects of gastric bypass.
+More than half of the patients complain of postoperative abdominal pain.

-There can be many causes for this and it is best to get yourself examined and find out the root cause.
+There can be many causes for it and it’s best to get yourself examined to find out the root cause.
 Rapid eating, intolerance to certain foods, irritable bowel syndrome, dumping syndrome, and ulcer disease are some of the reasons for abdominal pain.2

 2. Nutritional Deficiencies